How to Get Rid of Stuff

 Go to the website or call Anoka County Recycling & Resource Solutions at 763-324-3400 for hours, directions and always call them if you have any questions about whether you can bring a material to the Hazardous Waste Facility or not.

 The Anoka County Household Hazardous Waste Facility generally accepts: Automotive Products, Fuel (like old gasoline), Used Oil and Oil Filters, Antifreeze, Household Cleaners, Nail polish and removers, Mothballs, Lawn And Garden Products, Fire extinguishers, Pesticides, Fertilizers, Chemicals, Home Improvement Products, Driveway Sealers, Paints, Paint Thinners, Roofing Tar, Wood Preservatives.

-If you are unable to attend the events, check the Anoka County Recycle Guide for additional options.
+If you are unable to attend the events or your item isn't listed, including sofas, sleeper beds, wooden furniture, or plastic furniture check the Anoka County Recycle Guide for additional options.

 Old Paint Recycling

 Minnesota has signed on to participate in a new program for recycling paint called Paint Care.
 This is a product stewardship program-a new approach which allows participating stores that sell paint to accept used paint to be recycled.
 Residential paint and commercial paint is allowed.
 In the City of Fridley, Amazon Paint at 7180 West Commerce Circle is one of the paint recycling Paint Care participants.
 You can always call ahead to Amazon: (763) 572-0800 to find out their specifications.
 The Anoka County Hazardous Waste facility takes paint that has not dried out, paint thinner, paint stripper and turpentine, also wood preservatives.